ubirch/ubirch-client-go/README.md

 The configuration can be set via a configuration file (`config.json`) or environment variables.

-There are two mandatory configurations:
+There is one mandatory configuration:

-1. a 32 byte base64 encoded secret, which will be used to encrypt the signing keys
+- a 32 byte base64 encoded secret, which will be used to encrypt the signing keys
-2. a static token which will be used for authentication against some endpoints

 > You can generate a random 32 byte base64 encoded secret in a Linux/macOS terminal
 > with `head -c 32 /dev/urandom | base64`